 Beyond the fact that ExxonMobil complies with all regulatory reporting, and provides disclosures on its workforce, talent development, and diversity, including its approach to compensation, our entire compensation philosophy is anchored in a pay-for-performance approach.
 This provides employees, regardless of gender or race, the ability to advance based on their individual performance.
 The program compensates each individual at a level commensurate with their performance, experience, position, and pay grade.
-Our review of pay outcomes includes comparative analysis of compensation of women and men, and minority and non-minorities in the U.S. We have disclosed a recent third-party assessment in our Investing in People publication that concludes the design of our compensation program drives unbiased outcomes.
-All factors being equal, the system provides for the same levels of compensation, ensuring internal alignment, independent of race or gender.
+Our review of pay outcomes includes comparative analysis of compensation of women and men, and minority and non-minorities in the U.S. We have disclosed a recent third-party assessment in our Investing in People1 publication that concludes the design of our compensation, ensuring internal alignment, independent of race or gender.

-Our Standards of Business Conduct underpins our culture, supporting our commitment to equal employment opportunity; it prohibits discrimination in the workplace and ensures unbiased outcomes in our policies and programs.
+Our Standards of Business Conduct3 underpins our culture, supporting our commitment to equal employment opportunity; it prohibits discrimination in the workplace and ensures unbiased outcomes in our policies and programs.